 If your business runs faster and more efficiently, you have more time to grow.

-Many businesses and on-the-go professionals have been resorting to their laptops to deal with customer transactions because of the speed and flexibility of their PCs were providing (e.g., scheduling, invoicing, contracts, etc.).
-Despite being on their feet and in the proverbial field each day, mobile was not advanced enough to support all their real-time needs.
+Many businesses and on-the-go professionals have been resorting to their laptops to deal with customer transactions.
+The speed and flexibility of their PCs were providing platforms for scheduling, invoicing, contracts, etc. Despite being on their feet and in the proverbial field each day, mobile was not quite advanced enough to support all their real-time needs.

 As the power of smartphones has now surpassed that of the most popular computers, the adoption of mobile in business continues to see an upward trajectory.
 It’s perfectly natural for home and local businesses to want to have the fastest, most capable, and most convenient tool at their fingertips to stay ahead of their competition.
 In fact, they deserve it.